NolanGerald/HotkeySMS/README.md

 2. Edit `settings.json` with:
    - Your Gmail address
    - Your Gmail app password (from step 2 above)
-   - The recipient's SMS gateway address (from the list above)
+   - Up to 3 recipients with their SMS gateway addresses (from the list above)
-   - Configure up to 5 different hotkeys with custom messages
+   - Configure up to 5 different messages
+   - Assign hotkeys for each recipient/message combination (15 total possible)
 3. Run `send-sms.ahk`
 4. Press any configured hotkey to send the SMS